-There is no more I can say - I think it's all been said now.
-In summary, I'm sure I speak for all concerned when I say that Paul has touched us in a very special way.
-We were blessed to know him ... he was one of a kind ... he brought a smile to our face ... he enriched our lives and we will always think very fondly of him.
+There is little more I can say - it's all been said.
+In summary, I'm sure I speak for everyone, when I say that Paul touched as in a very special way.
+We were blessed to know him ... he always brought a smile to our face, he enriched our lives and we will always think fondly of him.